-The duration of the reinsurance treaty will be one year to begin on or about January 1, 2017.
+The duration of the reinsurance agreement will likely be for three years to begin on or about July 1, 2018.

-The final date for the submission of request for participation will be December 15, 2016.
+The final date for the submission of requests for participation will be 5:00 pm Eastern Time on April 6, 2018.
 Refer to Section (a) for contact information.

-The final date for the submission of tenders is December 23, 2016.
+The final date for the submission of tenders is 5:00 pm Eastern Time on April 13, 2018.
 Refer to Section (a) for contact information.

 The notice and intended procurement will be in English (United States).

-Below is a list and brief description of conditions for participation of reinsurers:
+Below is a list and brief description of conditions and requirements:

-- Policyholder Surplus of at least $350 million,
+d. ) Policyholder Surplus of at least $350 million;

-- Satisfactory outcome of appropriate financial analyses (e.g., measurements of liquidity, leverage, capital adequacy); and
+C. Satisfactory outcome of appropriate financial analyses (e.g., measurements of liquidity, leverage, capital adequacy);

-- Payment of taxes pursuant to country or jurisdiction in which the reinsurance company operates.
+D. Payment of taxes pursuant to country or jurisdiction in which the reinsurance company operates;

 Except as authorized by the Office of Foreign Assets Control (OFAC) in the Department of the Treasury, potential reinsurance companies shall not acquire, for use in the performance of the intended NFIP reinsurance treaty, any supplies or services if any proclamation, Executive Order, or statute administered by OFAC, or if OFAC’s implementing regulations at 31 CFR Chapter V, would prohibit such a transaction by a person subject to the jurisdiction of the United States.